Onemanwolf/Blazor_How_Session/How_Session/Blazor_Getting_Started.md

 ![img](https://github.com/Onemanwolf/Blazor_How_Session/blob/main/How_Session/Images/AddExistingProject.png)

-We will need both projects to run so lets go ahead and set both projects to startup in the solution properties.
+We will need both projects to run, so lets go ahead and set both projects to startup in the solution properties.
 Right click solution and select Properties.

 ![img](https://github.com/Onemanwolf/Blazor_How_Session/blob/main/How_Session/Images/SolutionPropertiesStartup.png)

-Now run the app by pressing F5 or the start button on the top ribbon <Multiple Startup Projects> Start.
+Now run the app by pressing F5 or the start button on the top ribbon

+`<Multiple Startup Projects>` Start.

-## Create Services for Data
+# Create Services for Data

 Create Service to get the Data from api separating the concerns of data retrieval away from the UI components.